 March 20th to November 7th

 Mon.-Fri.: 9:00 am to 5:00 pm

 Sat., Sun., holidays: 9:00 am to 6:00 pm

 Last admission one hour before closing time

-Krems is a picturesque medieval town along the Danube RIver.
+Krems is a picturesque medieval town along the Danube River.
 Historic buildings, charming cafes and delicious restaurants offering specialty Austrian food make it one of the many Wachau highlights.
 Highlights include the landmark Steiner Gate.
-Its the starting point of a lovely pedestrian zone through the historic quarter, the Art Mile, Danube University Krems and Danube Promenade.
+It’s the starting point of a lovely pedestrian zone through the historic quarter, the Art Mile, Danube University Krems and Danube Promenade.
 The Boat Station offers fantastic trips around the Wachau Region.